-But Bayern are a far superior side to the Italian team and will head to Camp Nou with a formidable four-goal lead, knowing that should they net once, Barca will need to score six.
+But Bayern is a far superior side to the Italian team and will head to Camp Nou with a formidable four-goal lead, knowing that should the club net once, Barca will need to score six.
 It isn't going to happen.

 |It is the worst result ever.
 They were superior physically and we have to admit it.
 We will try for a miracle, but it's almost impossible

-How he will improve them is another question as the German side stunned the Catalans with a performance unmatched by any other Barca rival in recent years.
+How he will improve the club is another question as the German side stunned the Catalans with a performance unmatched by any other Barca rival in recent years.
 "Only one of these teams need Guardiola," Gary Lineker commented after the game.
 "And it isn't Bayern."

 In 247 competitive matches under Pep between 2008 and 2012, Barcelona never lost by three goals, let alone four, and only once let in four - the 4-3 league loss at Atletico Madrid in March, 2009.

-And in tough fixtures such as this one, Guardiola usually had an alternative, a tactical switch in attack or defence, a surprise selection - something the opposition would not be expecting.
+In tough fixtures such as this one, Guardiola usually had an alternative, a tactical switch in attack or defense, a surprise selection - something the opposition would not be expecting.
 By comparison, Tito Vilanova's tactics were sterile and subdued on Tuesday - and he failed to react when things began to go so very wrong.

 Vilanova is recovering from cancer and back with the team after treatment in New York earlier this year, yet question marks remain over his long-term health in a high-pressure role and it may be he is waiting to bow out with La Liga in the summer.

 Whether he stays of goes, there is much to address.
 Perhaps Pep knew something he did not.
-Certainly, Barca continue to pay the price for their failure to sign a centre-back in the summer.
+Certainly, Barca continues to pay the price for the failure to sign a center back in the summer.
 With Carles Puyol unfit and past his best, Javier Mascherano sidelined, Adriano suspended and Eric Abidal still finding his feet after a return from his own cancer, Bartra was entrusted alongside Pique on Tuesday.
 Yet the youngster has barely featured all season and it was unfair to thrust him into such an epic encounter, while his fragile frame never looked likely to hold up against Bayern's big guys either.
 And so it proved.